pirooz193/TwoSumCalculator/README.md

 # TwoSumCalculator

-This code implements the TwoSum algorithm to find pairs of numbers in an array that sum up to a given target value.
+This code implements an algorithm to find pairs of numbers in an array that sum up to a given target value.
 The algorithm assumes that the input array `nums` is sorted in ascending order.

 ## Algorithm Explanation